Railroad and Bank Building: Architecture

 The Classical Revival building has a steel frame with reinforced concrete floors and a masonry exterior.
 The first three stories are of sandstone, the fourth of terra cotta and the remaining of brick.
 The building is topped with a classical cornice.
 The north, west, and south facades are almost identical but due the slope of the lot, the east side shows an additional floor.
 The entrances are recessed in antis with Ionic columns made from sandstone; similar pilasters are used around the building on the first three floors.

 The foundation was constructed to be able to support an additional four floors.
 The building was reported to contain 934000 sqft.
 It has a steel frame and concrete floor slabs.
 Finish materials include brick, marble, and terra cotta.
 Construction started in February 1914 with the demolition of the existing buildings on the site, and was completed by December 1, 1915.
 The project engineer was Toltz Engineering Co. and the builder was Grant Smith, both of St. Paul.
+Materials for the building were provided by Joe Shiely Sr as seen in the photo.

 The building included a 1600 sqft bungalow-style cottage on the roof that included a room for board meetings and two bedrooms where out-of-town board members could stay.
 The bank had a retail banking operation on the first floor in the center of the building in an atrium with a height of 53 ft.
 The open area above the central interior courtyard provided daylight and ventilation to the inside offices on the higher floors.

 The utilities (heat, electricity, and water) were common and the three companies bickered over their share of the cost until the 1970 merger of the two railroads with the Chicago, Burlington and Quincy Railroad to form the Burlington Northern.
 As the railroads had bought the bank's portion of the building in 1966, the building finally had one owner.
 The bank had moved to the 32-story First National Bank Building in 1931 after merging with Merchants National Bank in 1929.
 The Burlington Northern maintained its headquarters in the building until 1981, when the company's corporate offices relocated to Seattle.